michaelprk/MMOJournal-Web/README.md

 ## 🎮 Demonstration Features

-1. **Browse Builds**: View competitive Pokémon collection with filtering options
+1. **Browse Builds**: View competitive Pokémon collection with filtering options via sticky utility bar
-2. **Add New Pokémon**: Use the manual form or paste from Pokémon Showdown
+2. **Add New Pokémon**: Use the dropdown in utility bar for manual form or Showdown import
 3. **Edit Builds**: Click edit on any card to modify stats, moves, or details
-4. **Filter by Tier**: Use the dropdown to view builds by competitive tier
+4. **Filter by Tier**: Use the tier dropdown in utility bar to view builds by competitive tier
+5. **Seamless Navigation**: Navigate between pages using the improved router system
-5. **Import Teams**: Paste entire teams from Showdown for quick batch import
+6. **Import Teams**: Paste entire teams from Showdown for quick batch import

 ## 🤝 Contributing